zharfanf/ptt/README.md

 As its name says, is used as the cover, you can modify the content by changing it to the corresponding title, identity, and labs.

 ## content.tex
-This file contains the main contents such as Abstrak, Pendahuluan, Dasar Teori, dll.
+This file contains the main contents such as Abstrak, Pendahuluan, Dasar Teori, etc.

 ## Note
 You are allowed to change the format, but DO IT AT YOUR OWN RISK!!!